Zhiming-Huang/luc/README.md

 make
 sudo ./ccp_kernel_load ipc=0
 ```
 where ipc=0 is to use netlink sockets.
-To check whether ccp has been enabled, we can check by the following command:
+To check whether CCP has been enabled, we can check by the following command:

 ```
 sysctl net.ipv4.tcp_available_congestion_control
 ```
-If you see net.ipv4.tcp_available_congestion_control = reno cubic bbr2 ccp, we have finished the envinronment setup.
+If you see net.ipv4.tcp_available_congestion_control = reno cubic bbr2 ccp, we have finished the environment setup.

-The ccp-kernel module will report statistics to the user-space ccp algorithms.
-The user-space ccp algorithm determines a congestion window/rate and pass it to the ccp kernel.
+The CCP-kernel module will report statistics to the user-space CCP algorithms.
+The user-space CCP algorithm determines a congestion window/rate and passes it to the CCP-kernel.

 3. To run python-based CCP algorithms and plot results, we need to install pyportus, cython, numpy, matplotlib, and pandas
 ```